 In addition, if the testing of the generating facility is delayed due to delays in RNUs, the Interconnection Customer should notify the CAISO by emailing QueueManagement@caiso.com so that the CAISO can determine if an operating study similar to the LOS would be beneficial to establishing testing opportunities and limitations.
 If it is determined that an operating study would be informative, then the process described above for the LOS deposit and study plan will be used.

-If the interconnection request package for any modification request is submitted simultaneously with a LOS that may impact the LOS, the results of the modification request must be deemed complete and valid prior to the ISO starting the LOS.
+If the interconnection request package for any modification request is submitted simultaneously with a LOS that may impact the LOS, the modification request must be deemed complete and valid prior to the ISO starting the LOS.
 If a MMA is submitted after a LOS is completed and the MMA results may impact the LOS, the LOS may be re-evaluated or potentially restarted where a new LOS request may be required.

 Use of the LOS Deposit